j6turner/recipe_box/README.md

 5.   `bundle`
 6. in a separate tab in the terminal, enter 'postgres' run rake db:create in project folder, and then rake db:migrate
 7. `ruby app.rb`

-8. go to https://localhost:4567 in web browser
+8. navigate to https://localhost:4567 in a Web browser

 ##Tests

-tests for ruby methods can be run using the rspec gem
+tests for ruby methods can be run using the RSpec gem

 `gem install rspec`
 `rspec`

 ##Motivation

-To practice creating a Ruby class and methods, Active Record, many-to-many relationships, using postgres databases.
+To practice the following: creating classes and methods, using Active Record, handling many-to-many relationships, using postgres databases.

 ##License